jwalton/rust-book-abridged/docs/ch10/ch10-01-generic-data-types.md

 ## In Function Definitions

 We can use generics to define a function that can accept different data types.
-This is just like generics in TypeScript, Java, and Go, or like template functions in C++.
+This is similar to generics in TypeScript, Java, and Go, and just like template functions in C++.

 Here's an example of a function to find the largest number in a list: